Important PPP update for 2021

 - Important details about the application process for non-profit PPP loan applications

-Small businesses across the country are scrambling to apply for Paycheck Protection Program loans under the CARES act of 2020, signed into law in March to help reduce the economic devastation caused by the COVID-19 pandemic.
+Small businesses across the country have been scrambling to apply for Paycheck Protection Program loans, originally signed into law in March of 2020 and renewed several times to help reduce the economic devastation caused by the COVID-19 pandemic.

 One question many people have is whether their non-profit organization can apply and qualify for PPP loans, and the short answer is, yes, they can (with some exceptions).
 There are some important points to be aware of.